TheLazySol/solana-opx-paper/CONTRIBUTOR.md

     - ```1.2.3-beta```
     - ```4.5.6-latest```

+**Please be sure to update the `package.json` version when updating a version to maintain codebase consistency.
 ## Commenting Style

 Write clear, concise comments above functions, classes, and complex logic to explain what and why the code does what it does.